National Guard called in to help contain COVID outbreaks at two Minnesota nursing homes

 “There’s just a lot more disease out there than we’ve seen in the past,” State Health Commissioner Jan Malcolm said Monday.

-The Minnesota National Guard has a cadre of Army and Air National Guard who are trained doctors, physician assistants, nurses and emergency medical technicians that can be deployed to facilities facing a staffing crisis, according to the Health Department.
+The Minnesota National Guard has a cadre of Army and Air National Guard personnel who are trained doctors, physician assistants, nurses and emergency medical technicians who can be deployed to facilities facing a staffing crisis, according to the Health Department.

 “If you have to call out the National Guard, that is an extreme step — and it should be a call out to all of us that we need to invest in staffing and retention in nursing homes,” said Joseph Gaugler, a professor who specializes in long-term care and aging at the University of Minnesota School of Public Health.